 Why dusty and dirty ducts are a problem

 What’s wrong with having all that debris in your ventilation system?
-A number of things:
+Several things:

 - Plunging energy efficiency: An HVAC system that must blow air through ducts to distribute heating and cooling to the rooms will face significant airflow resistance when the ducts are coated with a layer of lint, dust, and more.
 It only takes a small layer of dust collected over a year to start slowing airflow.
 This air resistance means a blower fan that must work harder—and that means higher electric bills.